 to Save Space

-In this case, you can remove the text box for the location of each job entry and combine the lines for “Position Held” and “Your Company” (Employer’s name) to save space.
+In this case, remove the text box for the location of each job entry.
+Combine the lines for “Position Held” and “Your Company” (Employer’s name) to save space.

 Unless your degree is specialized, combined or need any explanation, you can also remove the text box for the education section.

-These templates have a section for “Certificates,” but feel free to revise that section header to “Continuing Education” to include seminars, licenses, or other qualifications.
-If you don’t have anything to list that could be considered as continuing education, use this section for awards or another job entry, perhaps.
+These templates have a section for “Certificates.”
+But feel free to revise that section header to “Continuing Education” to include seminars, licenses, or other qualifications.
+If you don’t have anything to list that could be considered as continuing education, use this section for awards or another job entry.